langurmonkey/gaiasky-web/content/privacypolicy/index.md

 This site serves, along with the HTML page, a few JavaScript files, 2 font file (FontAwesome and Ethnocentric) and a few CSS files.
 Some special pages may need an additional JS file fetch.
 We source two fonts from Google (OpenSans and Roboto).

-All content in this site, except for we have mentioned before, is served from this domain, and is hosted on [our Gaia server](https://gaia.ari.uni-heidelberg.de).
+All content in this site, except for we have mentioned before, is served from this domain, and is hosted on GitHub Pages.
 The source code of this website is available under the license CC-BY-NC-SA[^webrepo].
+The documentation pages are hosted in our [Gaia server](https://docs.gaiasky.space),  [here](https://gaia.ari.uni-heidelberg.de/gaiasky/docs).

 [^webrepo]: Website source repository: https://codeberg.org/gaiasky/gaiasky-web